-Prior to Origin 2023, invoking the Move Data Points function caused scatter points to revert to the template's default style.
-This is still the default behavior but now you can press the TAB key to toggle between default symbol and customized symbol.
+By default, Move Data Points function caused scatter points to revert to the template's default style.
+You can press the TAB key to toggle between default symbol and customized symbol.

-13.6.2.2 Deleting a Data Point
+12.6.2.2 Deleting a Data Point

 You can delete individual data points from your graph: